25 Incredible Anthurium magnificum Care Tips You Should Know

 A teaspoon of neem oil mixed with a pitcher of water can keep scale insects from attacking your Anthurium, assuming the infestation isn’t too bad.

-Aphids are frequently identified by yellowing and distorted leaves, decreased growth, and an unsightly black sticky film on the plant.
+Aphids are a pain.
+Yellowing and distorted leaves, decreased growth, and an unsightly black sticky film on the plant.
 Aphids feed on Anthurium magnificum, causing the plant to perish in severe cases.
 As they feed, they expel a sticky liquid known as honeydew, which quickly becomes infested with black sooty mold.

 Several factors can cause the Velvety Anthurium plant to have yellow leaves, including incorrect lighting (too much or too little), over-fertilization, and overwatering.